pavan-patil08/pavan-patil08/README.md

 - 👋 Hi, I’m @pavan-patil08
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Developer
-- 🌱 I’m currently learning Machine Learning And Deep Learning
+- 🌱 I’m currently learning Machine Learning And Deep Learning And Python using Django Framework
 - 💞️ I’m looking to collaborate on Youtube
 - 📫 How to reach me Instagram - @__pavan__patil_ and Twitter - @Pavan_Patil08